vaugerbird/Macro-Keypad/README.md

 # Macro-Keypad
-Designed by Preston Crowe
+Designed by vaugerbird

 Features
 ---------

 * Features 6 programable macro keys
-* Controlled by ATMega32u4 burned with Arduino bootloader
+* Controlled by ATMega32u4 that can be burned with Arduino bootloader
-* USB Type C at USB 2.0 (best connector)
+* Uses a USB Type C connector at USB 2.0 speeds

 Notes
 ------